H-Tech-Dev36/psychic-robot/README.md

 - This is not a ransomware
 - **he is recognized as ransomware because he is using the XOR method ;) **
 - For educationnal purposes
-- OpenSource **
+- OpenSource
-⚠️ DO NOT INFECT THE OTHER'S PC ⚠️
+- ⚠️ DO NOT INFECT THE OTHER'S PC ⚠️
+- ⚠️ DO NOT USE FOR ILLEGAL PURPOSES ⚠️

 # Optionnal Infos :
  D5 : 68b79c1954bbe82e6627f41407f97f5a